Sergio León: Osasuna

 León signed a four-year contract with CA Osasuna on 24 August 2016, for an undisclosed fee.
 He made his debut in the top division three days later, replacing Oriol Riera in a 2–0 home loss against Real Sociedad.
 He scored his first goal in the competition on 22 September, to equalise in a 2–1 loss to RCD Espanyol again at the El Sadar Stadium.

 On 17 October 2016, León scored a brace in a 3–2 away defeat of SD Eibar.
 He repeated the feat the next 9 April, in a 2–1 home victory against CD Leganés.
 He finished the season with a squad-best ten goals, but his team suffered relegation.

 Return to Betis

 On 1 June 2017, León returned to Betis after agreeing to a four-year deal, for a rumoured fee of €3.5 million.
 He was the club's top scorer with 11 goals as they qualified for the UEFA Europa League in his first season, though he played less frequently in the second half of the campaign following the promotion of Loren into the first team.

 Levante

 León joined Levante UD on a three-year contract on 12 June 2019.
 Mainly a substitute during his spell, he scored ten competitive goals in 59 matches, including five in the 2020–21 edition of the Copa del Rey.

 Valladolid

-On 31 August 2021, León signed a one-year contract with Real Valladolid in the second division.
+On 31 August 2021, León signed a one-year contract with Real Valladolid.
+He scored seven goals in his debut campaign as the club achieved promotion to the top tier, adding six in his second and suffering immediate relegation.

+Later career

+On 1 September 2023, transfer deadline day, León returned to Elche on a one-year deal.
+On 25 January 2024, he signed for SD Eibar as a free agent.
+He scored on his debut the following day, in a 1–0 win over CD Mirandés.

+León joined amateurs Atlético Palma del Río CF in his hometown in September 2024.